-The WVC Computer Technology Center is located in Sexton Hall.
-The computer labs feature up-todate equipment that is configured to allow students to perform a variety of programming and networking exercises such as configuring a domain controller, network security, routing or setting up a Web server.
+The WVC Computer Technology Center computer labs feature up-to-date equipment that is configured to allow students to perform a variety of programming and networking exercises such as configuring a domain controller, network security, routing or setting up a Web server.

 Core program courses may have prerequisite requirements.
 English and mathematics courses require qualifying placement score or acceptable preparatory coursework on those subjects.
 See course description for details.
 For more information about graduation rates, the median debt of students who completed the program and other important information, visit www.wvc.edu/ computertech.